PL2210 series

 Built-in harmonic generators

-Motorised switching of wavelength for PL2210A and PL2210B.
+Motorised switching of wavelength.
 Non-linear crystals mounted in temperature stabilized heaters are used for second, third and fourth high spectral purity harmonic generation.

 Simple and convenient laser control

-For customer convenience the laser can be operated from master device or personal computer through USB (VCP, ASCII commands), RS232 (ASCII commands), LAN (REST API) or RS232 (ASCII commands), LAN (REST API) depending on the system configuration or from remote control pad with backlit display that is easy to read even while wearing laser safety glasses.
+For customer convenience, the laser can be operated from a master device or a personal computer using various interfaces.
+Depending on the system configuration, control is available via the USB interface (REST API over RNDIS or VCP with ASCII commands), the RS-232 interface (ASCII commands), the LAN interface (REST API), or from the remote control pad with a backlit display that remains easy to read even while wearing laser safety glasses.

 Communication interfaceDescription